weiseguy1/weiseguy1.github.io/content/posts/series/az-900/day-01-introduction.md

     - Describe features and tools for managing and deploying Azure resources
     - Describe monitoring tools in Azure

-In this post, we'll cover some basic introductory knowledge, like:
-- Azure Portal [^2]
-- Azure Command Lines [^2]
-    - Azure CLI
-    - Azure Powershell
-    - Azure Cloud Shell
-- ARM Templates [^3]
-- Azure Advisor [^4]
+In this post, we'll cover some basic introductory knowledge of the Azure Portal [^2], Command Lines Options [^2] like Azure CLI, Azure Powershell, and Azure Cloud Shell.
+Then we will discuss what ARM Templates [^3] are and why they are useful.
+Finally, we'll wrap up the article on Azure Advisor [^4], which gives useful tips that you might want to know in your cloud infrastructure.

 ## Azure Portal
 To start, we'll go over what you'll be engaging with on a regular basis, the Azure Portal.